osocra/boms/2022/01/15/13/label.md

 - Soy

 ## Blurb
+> > ***Floriography*** "Language of flowers"
+> Victorian era was a period of extreme social inequality.
+Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.
-> Floriography: Kind and patient; careful yet fruitful.
+> Kind and patient; careful yet fruitful.
 Outrageously rasp with lucisous pockets of white chocolate

 ## Ingredients
 > Cacao Butter, Almonds, Cane Sugar, Raspberries